 The life cycle of the Inky Cap mushroom is a beautiful metaphor for the fragility of life and cycles of regeneration.

-Deliquesce is 12″ x 36″ oil on cradled birch.
-It is available in my studio.
+Deliquesce is 12″ x 36″ oil on cradled birch, available in my studio.
+Contact me for details.